ray-project/deltacat/README.md

 <details>

-<summary><span style="font-size: 1.25em; font-weight: bold;">Multi-Table Transactions</span></summary>
+<summary><span style="font-size: 1.25em; font-weight: bold;">Data Lake Level Transactions</span></summary>

 DeltaCAT transactions can span multiple tables and namespaces.
+Since transaction history is maintained at the catalog level, every transaction operates against a consistent snapshot of every object in your data lake.
 Since all operations within a transaction either succeed or fail together, this simplifies keeping related datasets in sync across your entire catalog.

 Consider the previous example that organized tables with namespaces.
 One table tracked customer orders, and another table tracked the lifetime payments of each customer.
 If one table was updated but not the other, then it would result in an accounting discrepancy.
 This edge case can be eliminated by using multi-table transactions: